modalpdx/favorite_gists/README.md

 ##Options for running this

-There are two ways this can be run: either via the Internet or locally using the "gist#" files included in this repo.
+There are two ways this can be run: either via the Internet or locally using the "gists#" files included in this repo.
 Either way is fine as they both provide similar JSON source material to the query.
 There is commented code in the getUrl() function in functions.js that needs to be uncommented to run locally.
 Comment out the two lines of code below "FOR PRODUCTION"